Enterprise applications often require the ability to run continuously for extended periods of time with little or no user-facing downtime.

 Automatic Failover with MaxScale

-MariaDB MaxScale augments MariaDB Platform's HA solutions with additional automatic failover capabilities.
+MariaDB MaxScale augments HA solutions, providing additional automatic failover capabilities.
 The specific capabilities depend on the high availability solution that is used:

 MaxScale's MariaDB Monitor (mariadbmon) detects primary server failure and promotes the most up-to-date replica based on Global Transaction ID (GTID), waits for that replica to execute any transactions in its relay log, and begins routing queries to it.

 MaxScale's Galera Monitor (galeramon) is used to minimize application impact upon server failure.
 Additionally, MaxScale may be used to assign primary and replica roles to database instances within a cluster to support read/write traffic splitting and to minimize the risk of certification failures.

 MaxScale's MariaDB Monitor (mariadbmon) determines which node is the primary server, and automatically performs failover upon primary server failure.